teejee2008/timeshift/README.md

 *   You don't need to worry about your documents getting overwritten when you restore a previous snapshot to recover the system.
 *   Your music and video collection in your home directory will not waste space on the backup device.

 You can selectively include items for backup from the ***Settings*** window.
-Selecting the option "*Include hidden items*" from the ***Users*** tab will backup and restore the .hidden files and directories in your home folder.
+Selecting the option "*Include hidden items*" from the ***Users*** tab will back up and restore the .hidden files and directories in your home folder.
 These folders contain user-specific config files and can be included in snapshots if required.

 *Note*: It is not recommended to include user data in backups as it will be overwritten when you restore the snapshot.